 Biofuel in rail freight transport

 Compared to conventional diesel, HVO produces up to 90 percent fewer greenhouse gas emissions.
 This is because combustion in the engine only releases CO2e that was previously removed from the atmosphere during plant growth.
 The rest of the greenhouse gas emissions are generated during the production and transportation of the fuels, so in the upstream chain.
+As part of the Climate+ offer, DB Cargo offsets the remaining residual emissions by supporting CDM and Gold Standard climate protection projects around the world.
+In this way, DB ensures carbon neutral rail transportation for customers in freight transport.

 Green refueling infrastructure